meatball133/crystal/exercises/concept/bellebrook-basket-league/.docs/hints.md

 ## General

-- You need to define all methods out of initialize in the `module`, `TicketingReservation`-
+- You need to define all methods out of initialize in the `module`, `TicketingReservation`.
 - The module needs to be placed above the `TicketSystem` class.

 ## 1. Create a ticketing system